noxan/rls/README.md

 # rls - minimalistic release

-Inspired by https://github.com/zeit/release, but less features, more minimalistic.
+It's never been easier to release a new version of your package.

 ## What's it good for?

-Just release new versions of your package.
-Creates a git tag and adjusts your package.json, that's all.
+Helps you to release new versions of your package.

+- Updates your `package.json`
+- Creates a new git tag

+And helps you counting in semantic versions.

 ## Installation